I can’t even tell you how much I love this time of year in the Pacific Northwest. Warm days. Cool nights. And the berries. Oh, the berries…

 Tri-County Farm Fresh Produce: Clackamas, Multnomah, and Washington county information

-Pick Your Own: This site is a bit outdated, but it’s still a good place to start for farm names, addresses, and phone numbers.
+Pick Your Own: This site a good place to start for farm names, addresses, and phone numbers.

 For those of you who pick berries alone or with (even moderately) helpful kids, enjoy every minute of it.
 For the rest of us…